-How is the liturgy used in the Anglican Church?
+How is liturgy used in the Church of England?

 "Almighty God, unto whom all our hearts be open, all desires known, and from whom no secrets are hid: cleanse the thoughts of our hearts by the inspiration of the Holy Spirit, that we may perfectly love thee, and worthily magnify thy holy Name, through Christ our Lord.
 Amen."
 (From The Book of Common Prayer, 1662).